Zakat Foundation of America Chicago Block Party Celebrates Youth Achievement

 For the first time in what felt like years, the South Shore neighborhood in Chicago was enjoying a peaceful summer day.
 There was good weather, food, music, and laughter.
 The elderly were relaxing on their porches and watching their grandchildren play on the streets.
 That day, parents weren’t worried about hearing the sudden sound of gunfire.

-“I believe PTSD is a major issue that people don’t acknowledge in our communities,” added Fahmi Jones, Violence Prevention Coordinator at ZF.
+“I believe PTSD is a major issue that people don’t acknowledge in our communities,” added Fahmi Jones, Violence Prevention Coordinator at Zakat Foundation of America.
 “The kids are told if you hear gunshots, hit the floor.
 That’s something a child shouldn’t be hearing.”

 The Zakat Foundation of America U.S. Programs team also has the upcoming Fasting for Humanity which will highlight the importance of community building in Chicago’s impoverished neighborhoods.
 The U.S. programs team has been very active in the South Shore neighborhood with starting community gardens and participating in service days at youth centers.